How Cream Completed the Unlikeliest of Reunions

-But even as they pursued their separate careers, former bandmates Jack Bruce, Eric Clapton, and Ginger Baker found it difficult to extricate themselves from one another's orbit.
+Even as they pursued their separate careers, however, former bandmates Jack Bruce, Eric Clapton, and Ginger Baker found it difficult to extricate themselves from one another's orbit.
 Baker and Clapton quickly came together again as part of the short-lived Blind Faith, and the three would cross paths repeatedly in one way or another over the years, as they all achieved British rock legend status in their own right.

-But it wasn't until 1993, when Cream were inducted into the Rock and Roll Hall of Fame, that they managed to find the time or inclination to share a stage again.
+But it wasn't until 1993, when Cream were inducted into the Rock & Roll Hall of Fame, that they managed to find the time or inclination to share a stage again.
 Their short set that night, which consisted of "Sunshine of Your Love," "Crossroads," and "Born Under a Bad Sign," marked the first time they'd played together in a quarter-century — and it'd be another 12 years before they did it again.

 By 2005, a Cream reunion seemed unlikelier than ever, but time had had a mellowing effect on the trio, starting with Clapton, who found himself in an increasingly reflective mood as the years wore on.
 Finally seeing his musical legacy as more of a blessing than a burden, he found himself turning to thoughts of the past more often, and wondering whether the old antipathies that tore the band apart might have dissipated over the ensuing decades.

-According to Clapton, he was the first to reach out to his former bandmates.
+Clapton said he was the first to reach out to his former bandmates.
 "I missed them, and I had missed them for a long time," he admitted later.
 "And I kind of realized, deep down, that as much as they might want to get together again that it was really my call — because I had walked from it."

 Still, he said he initially resisted the idea.
 "At some point, it really just came into my mind more and more and more.
 I would get up, and I would think about it.
 I thought: ‘You may not need to do it, for whatever reason, but maybe they’d benefit.’
 Not only that, we can.
 We actually can, because we’re all still alive.
 I thought this, this is worth it.
 This is worth whatever grief and stress we may have experienced in the past, to come back to this."